CelisIvan/CUDAImageCompare/Docs.md

 It uses *Parallel Programming* (CUDA) in order to enhace performance.
 It works perfectly for small and large images.

 ## Parallel Programming
+In very simple terms, it is the use of multiple resources, in this case, processors, to solve a problem.
+This type of programming takes a problem, breaks it down into a series of smaller steps, delivers instructions, and processors execute the solutions at the same time[1].
+So, we are using the facilities that CUDA and NVIDIA give us to take advantage of the architecture.
+This two tools allow us to create multiple threads that will be in charge of processing a portion of the problem at the same time.

 ## Boosting up my code with CUDA
 ### Linearizing my matrix
 According to OpenCV Docs, images are stored in a container called _Mat_ which is basically a Matrix.
 The size of the matrix depends of the color system used.
 More accurately, it depends from the number of channels used.
-In case of a gray scale (2 channels) image we have something like: [1]
+In case of a gray scale (2 channels) image we have something like: [2]

 ![Matrix for grayscale Image](./bwima.png "Figure 1: Matrix for BW image")